 The Moderate/Intense Autism and Related Disabilities Option prepares candidates to teach students with autism and related disabilities as well as to develop advanced systematic instruction in life skills areas including learning and leadership skills appropriate to the area of specialization.

 Candidates with bachelor degrees outside the college of education will be required to complete additional coursework for licensure.
-Candidates seeking initial licensure are required to successfully complete the Ohio Reading Requirement, PSYC 3709 or PSYC 6903, student teaching and the edTPA for licensure.
+Candidates seeking initial licensure are required to successfully complete the Ohio Reading Requirement, PSYC 3709, student teaching and the edTPA for licensure.

 For all candidates seeking a new area of licensure, 12 S.H. in reading, which includes a course in phonics, and passage of the appropriate licensure examination are required by the Ohio Department of Education.
 Individuals holding teacher certification must fulfill the Ohio Reading requirement (12 S.H.).